 - Key fact:

-- Develop multi-platform writing skills and learn from well-respected writing professionals about how to build a successful career in the cultural industries.
+- Develop writing skills across multiple genres and platforms and learn how to build a successful career in the cultural industries.

 Watch: The learning and teaching experience